About the course

 Please note that this course requires that you attend in Oxford for teaching, and you may incur additional travel and accommodation expenses for this.
 Further, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-Once accepted by Oxford University Foreign Service Programme for the Diplomatic Studies course, you will become a full member of both the University and one of the colleges of the University.
+Once accepted by the Oxford University Diplomatic Studies Programme, whether for the PGDip or the MSt, you will become a full member of both the University and one of the colleges of the University.
 College membership is one of the most prized benefits of Oxford life.

 The following colleges accept students on the PGDip in Diplomatic Studies:

 How to apply

 You are welcome to make contact with the DSP Office prior to submitting your application.